noskisdead/dots/README.md

 - [ ] Modify the README to include new binds
 - [ ] fix change color updated pacman
 - [ ] Waybar blink battery red
+- [ ] Wifi, VPN and battery From Meowrch